Karen Rodríguez has been named the new Director of Global Citizenship and Professor of Practice in Global Citizenship in the College of Education.

 Karen's leadership will be crucial in developing a robust program that ... guides students toward meaningful engagement in their community and the world.

-The Global Citizenship Initiative is an interdisciplinary undergraduate certificate that prepares students for engaged living in a culturally diverse and rapidly changing world.
+The Global Citizenship Program is an interdisciplinary undergraduate certificate that prepares students for engaged living in a culturally diverse and rapidly changing world.
 It began more than 15 years ago with a grant from the Mellon Foundation, and is now a partnership between the Office of International Affairs and the College of Education.
 It engages across all five colleges and, as part of OIA, connects with Lehigh’s growing portfolio of international engagement.
 The current program requires five core courses, which Rodríguez will teach, as well as two electives and two international experiences, one of which is a group trip over winter break led by the director.

 “Karen is a very exciting choice given her deep experience in higher education coupled with her standing as a scholar,” say Bill Gaudelli, dean of the College of Education.
 “Her leadership will be crucial in developing a robust program that resonates with the times and guides students toward meaningful engagement in their community and the world.”